Check out our open positions here!

 - Cell Phone/Internet Stipend

-- ~ Four weeks in organization-wide holiday closures, including a two-week winter break
+- Over four weeks of organization-wide holiday closures, including a two-week winter break

 In order to counter pay inequality and uphold internal parity, salaries are non-negotiable for new and current employees.
 Starting salaries are always listed clearly in job descriptions.